firecrawl/firecrawl-docs/README.md

 ## About Firecrawl

-Firecrawl is an API platform that helps AI systems search, scrape, and interact with the web.
-With Firecrawl, you can power your AI applications with clean, structured web data, making it easier to create powerful and accurate language models.
+Firecrawl is the web context API for AI agents.
+Search, scrape, parse, and interact with the live web — turn any source into clean Markdown or structured data your agents can ship with.

 ## Getting Started